Pluribus

 Created: 11-07-2025

-I'm through episode 3.
+I'm through Season 1.
 The lead role, Carol, was established to be lesbian in episode one.
 Her partner gets killed off within the first few minutes so Carol is by herself.
 There was a flashback in Episode 3 showing the two checking into a theme-hotel.
 There was no depiction of affection beyond the same kind of hug that sisters would share.
-This doesn't seem to be a LGBT... agenda, just an incidental thing.
-It still deserves a tick on the woke-meter.
-There may be more flashbacks, or even future relationships.
-Perhaps this aspect was just to check the box for the inclusion-Nazis.
+Fast forward to the end of Season 1...
+Carol and Zosia, the representative hive-minder, engage in a lesbian relationship.
+By then, you could tell that was eminent.
+Add this to the growing list of great stories ruined by LGBT agenda along with Matlock and Lisbeth.
+They really let the story unfold before setting the hook.

 The theme of this series is genuine sci-fi.
 The hive-mind concept is well presented.
 In short, everyone knows everything that humanity has ever experienced.
 Anyone can perform brain surgery, fly an airliner, or replace a broken axle on a truck.
 When you talk to anyone, you're talking to everyone.
 It sounds simple, but there's a lot to it.
 Rhea does a great job as the cynical Carol.
 She's kind of a one-dimensional character, but it fits.
 According to Vince Gilligan, the part was written with her in mind.